andymckay/nose-blockage/README.rst

   --http-whitelist=some.site,some.other.site

 If the code hits a http connection then instead of completing it will raise a MockHTTPCall exception.
-Please go an mock your tests appropriately.
+Please go and mock your tests appropriately.

 To come, maybe more libs.